10 Ways to Heal the Effect of Stress on the Body

 Disclaimer:

-Dr. Mohammad Ashori is a U.S.-trained family medicine physician turned health coach.
-The content shared here is for education and general guidance only.
-It is not personal medical advice, diagnosis, or treatment, and it does not create a doctor–patient relationship.
-Humans are complicated and context matters.
-Always talk with your own healthcare team before making medical decisions, changing medications, or ignoring symptoms.
+Dr. Mohammad Ashori is a U.S.-trained family medicine physician.
+The content shared here is for education and general guidance.
+It is not personal medical advice, diagnosis, or treatment, and it does not create a doctor-patient relationship.
+Humans are complicated and your personal details matter.
+Your healthcare team is your best resource before making medical decisions, changing medications, or managing symptoms.
 This information is to help you add more depth to those conversations.

 Follow me on: